WATCH THE TRAILER BELOW

 A lone missionary is invited into the stately home of a mysterious older woman.
 Polite conversation over sweet tea gradually unravels as the two grasp to understand one another.
 He soon realizes his suspicions only begin to scratch the surface of a terrible truth, forcing him to confront his own damaged past.

-A mysterious encounter between two damaged individuals unfolds quietly in a Southern suburb.
+A mysterious encounter between two damaged Southerners quietly unravels over sweet tea.

 Photo Credit: Jeremy Cowart